quaap/Primary/README.md

 A simple educational practice game for kids and adults.

-Currently there are levels dealing with Math and Language Arts.
+In version 0.2 there are levels dealing with Math and Language Arts.

 The app is designed to allow other level sets, and in the future I'd like to add other math levels (ideas: word problems, easier and harder math, etc) and other subjects